 If any bone spur causes have resulted in problems in your neck or back, you may be interested in learning about treatment options for osteophytes.
 While there are a number of basic options your physician might recommend, including rest, exercise, weight loss, physical therapy and medications, sometimes surgery is needed.
 Many traditional, open back procedures for relieving the effects of bone spurs can involve lengthy and painful recovery processes; however, the state-of-the-art, minimally invasive outpatient procedures performed at Laser Spine Institute are highly successful, require a much shorter recuperation period and run a lesser risk of infection than these traditional open back procedures.
-Contact us today to learn more about bone spur causes, our innovative procedures, surgery centers and streamlined patient experience, as well as to request a complimentary review of your MRI or CT scan.
+Contact us today to learn more about bone spur causes, our innovative procedures, surgery centers and streamlined patient experience.